0xC0ffee1/sessio/README.md

 ## About

-Sessio is a minimal SSH 2.0 over QUIC implementation that uses UDP Hole punching to facilitate Peer-to-peer SSH connections.
+> Sessio is a minimal SSH 2.0 over QUIC implementation that uses UDP Hole punching to facilitate Peer-to-peer SSH connections between devices behind firewalls and NATs.

 Currently only pub-key auth is supported.